robertodoering/twitter_api/README.md

 ### Implemented endpoints

-An API endpoint is considered 'implemented' when a method for it exists in the package.
-Once implemented, the request parameters can be set through named parameters and the response will be parsed into a data object for maximum convenience.
+The implemented API endpoints are available as methods in the corresponding service.
+The request parameters can be set through named parameters and the response will be parsed into a data object for maximum convenience.

 Find a list of implemented endpoints [here](https://github.com/robertodoering/twitter_api/wiki/Implemented-API-endpoints).